February 1, 2021

 Here is a common use case: Let's say you focus on different verticals and you want to create a Vertical (vertical__c) picklist with the values Financial Services, Manufacturing and Software Development.
 You’ll need to do double the work in both systems and make sure they match.

-Every time you need to create a new field in SFDC, you’ll need to do the exact same thing in Pardot and make sure it matches.
+Every time you need to create a new field in SFDC, you’ll need to do the exact same thing in Salesforce Account Engagement (Pardot) and make sure it matches.
 This is called mapping custom fields.

 Salesforce Custom Fields values do not sync right away